 This course will allow an individual the ability to pursue directed reading and research in special areas of interest in the field of criminal justice.
-Course to be taken only once and by permission of the instructor.
+This course to be taken only once and only by permission of the instructor.

 CJ 455 - Digital Crime Scene Replication